vkbo/novelWriter/docs/source/int_source.rst

 ==========================

 A local copy of this documentation can be generated as HTML.
-This requires the following Python packages on Debian and Ubuntu.
+This requires the following Python packages from PyPi:

-* ``python3-sphinx``
-* ``python3-sphinx-rtd-theme``

-Or from PyPi:

 .. code-block:: bash

-   pip install sphinx sphinx-rtd-theme
+   pip install furo sphinx

-The documentation can then be built from the ``docs`` folder in the source code by running:
+The documentation can then be built from the root folder in the source code by running:

 .. code-block:: bash

-   make html
+   make -C docs html

 If successful, the documentation should be available in the ``docs/build/html`` folder and you can open the ``index.html`` file in your browser.